dqops/dqo/docs/checks/column/bool/true-percent.md

 # true percent data quality checks

-A column-level check that ensures that the proportion of true values in a column is not below the minimum accepted percentage.
+This check measures the percentage of **true** values in a boolean column.
+It raises a data quality issue when the measured percentage is outside the accepted range.

 ___